anonymouskids/anonymouskids.github.io/README.md

 ### <span id="siid">On SIID dataset</span>
 ![Image](https://farm5.staticflickr.com/4740/39043645675_2937afc880_b.jpg)
-> Fig. 8: the performance of our algorithm on SIID dataset, where SR denotes Spectra Retinex*.
+> Fig. 8: the performance of our algorithm on SIID dataset*, where SR denotes Spectra Retinex*.

 > *SIID dataset, 'spectral retinex' and 'error metric score' are proposed by Chen et al., _Intrinsic decomposition from a single spectral image._, Applied optics 56.20 (2017): 5676-5684.